 Accident area: port of Porto

-Cause of spill: leak
+Cause of spill: collision

 Type of pollutant: Arabian light crude oil